weaviate/spark-connector/README.md

 ```

 ## Usage

+First create a schema in Weaviate as the connector will not create one automatically.
+See the [tutorial](https://weaviate.io/developers/weaviate/tutorials/spark-connector#writing-to-weaviate) for how to do this.

-With this package loading data from Spark is as easy as this!
+Afterwards loading data from Spark is as easy as this!

 ```python
 (